Spiros-Dimitriou/Dobot-Gregor-Chair/README.md

 ### Summary

-A NodeJS / BASH / Python project that creates an ```HTTP API``` with functionality abstraction.
+A NodeJS / Python project that creates an ```HTTP API``` with functionality abstraction.
 Then use that ```API``` to create higher abstraction levels and do more complicated tasks.
 The lowest level (primitive) microservices control the robotic arm, therefore all uS can be called Cyber-*Physical* Microservices.

 ### General Structure